very old; existing or occurring in times long past

-Now, after many years of teaching both in university classrooms and for public audiences, it's become clear just how difficult it is for students and enthusiasts to find quality, insightful, and interesting information about ancient art online.
-Sure, objects are out there; more and more museums and institutions are making their collections digitally accessible, but you really have to know what you're looking for in order to make best use of these databases, and often times there is very little accompanying commentary).
-And while the arts of antiquity are becoming more accessible digitally to students through general education websites like study.com, khan academy, and ancient.eu, the analysis provided on these sites can at times be overly simple, out-of-date, haphazardly researched, or missing an expert voice.
-Also, these sites typically only deal with the most "famous" of objects, missing out on a huge array of fascinating material out there.
-Ultimately, there is still a massive gulf between academic research into ancient art and dissemination of that research into the broader public.
-Paywalls are everywhere, so unless you are affiliated with a university or have a huge amount of personal wealth, it's hard to access recent research.
+From many years of lecturing in university classrooms and for public audiences, it's become clear just how difficult it is for students and enthusiasts to find quality, insightful, and interesting information about ancient art online.
+Sure, objects are out there; more and more museums and institutions are making their collections digitally accessible, but you really have to know what you're looking for in order to make best use of these databases, and often times there is very little accompanying commentary.
+Ultimately, there is still a large gulf between academic research into ancient art and dissemination of that knowledge, research, and expertise into the broader public.

-up-to-date lists of quality online resources and useful bibliographies related to specific topics of ancient art and the ancient world generally
+links to quality free online resources related to specific topics of ancient art and the ancient world generally